 FRIDAY NOV.
 5

-misguided white people 2010 voters want or else face staunch opposition from Republicans
+misguided white people 2010 voters want or else face staunch opposition from Republicans 4-life

 SATURDAY NOV.
 6